DinoChiesa/devjam3-20170405/Labs/Core/05-Securing-APIs-with-OAuth-2-legged/README.md

    There should be no spaces or newlines.

-   Mac and Linux users, you can do this from the command prompt. open Terminal and type the following command
+   Mac and Linux users, you can do this from the command prompt.
+Open **Terminal** and type the following command:

    ```
     echo -n ABCDE:12345 | base64
    ```

    ...obviously replacing the value of your consumer key and secret as approprpiate.

+   **Note**: For those who like to skim instructions (you know who you are).
+The -n in the above command is important.
+You need to include the -n.
+Without -n, the echo command will append a newline, and the string that is base64-encoded will be different - the client_secret will include a newline.
+So, *don't forget the -n*.

 5. Save the resulting base64-encoded value.
 It will look something like this: